jmvldz/engine-builder/README.md

 1. **Relevance Assessment**: Evaluates each file in the codebase to determine if it's relevant to the problem.
 2. **File Ranking**: Ranks the relevant files to prioritize which files are most likely to need editing.
+3. **Script Generation**: Creates lint and test scripts customized for the problem.
-3. **Dockerfile Generation**: Creates a Dockerfile based on the ranked files to containerize the application.
+4. **Dockerfile Generation**: Creates a Dockerfile based on the ranked files to containerize the application.
+5. **Container Execution**: Runs the lint and test scripts in Docker containers, with optional parallel execution.

 ## Installation